 If you have these kinds of VHS tapes, whether they’re from icons like The Beatles and Michael Jackson, or lesser-known artists like Fine Young Cannibals, The Boomtown Rats, or A-ha, you should still try your luck at selling these VHS tapes for cash.

-• Super-rare Children’s Shows and Movies
+Rare Children’s Shows and Movies

-Disney’s “Song of the South” was released as VHS tapes, but never transferred into DVD anymore.
+Disney’s Song of the South was released on VHS but never released on DVD.

 Some people believe the film contained racist content, which is why Disney self-banned the film’s release.
 The last copy of this movie was sold for $50 on eBay.

 Tapes from the first release of Alice in Wonderland on VHS have been sold for about $300.
 Every now and then, a copy of this title gets listed online, but the value rarely goes higher than this amount.

 You can make money from home and it doesn't have to be challenging.
 Click here to see how.

 Cult Classics with HUGE Following

 Even if movies and TV shows have been adapted to modern formats and streaming providers let you marathon them repeatedly online, you’d be surprised to know that extreme fans will still buy old VHS tapes if they could their hands on them.

 Here are some high-value VHS tapes with massive following: